martinothamar/simd-rand/README.md

   - [`specific::avx2`] - AVX2 for x86_64 architecture (4 lanes for 64bit)
   - [`specific::avx512`] - AVX512 for x86_64 architecture (8 lanes for 64bit)

+Vectorized PRNG implementations may perform anywhere from 4-6 times faster in my experience, of course very dependent on hardware used ("old" CPUs with AVX512 for example may have excessive thermal throttling).
+I'm no expert in statistical testing, but I have ran some of these through practrand using random bytes from the `rand` crate as seeding, and vectorized and non-vectorized implementations seemed to perform identically.

 This library is meant to be used in high performance codepaths typically using hardware intrisics to accelerate compute, for example [Monte Carlo simulations](https://github.com/martinothamar/building-x-in-y/tree/main/monte-carlo-sim/rust).